 The contractor will use open trench excavation, cured-in-place-pipe lining (CIPP), and jack and bore to construct sewer and stormwater improvements.
 See the map above for the construction method at each location.
 Most of the mainline public sewer pipes will be replaced with the open trench excavation method.

 This project will also include the following construction elements:

-- Abandon sewer pipes and manholes under the Balch Gulch Bridge and divert sewer and stormwater flows away from the bridge to the existing system at the intersection with NW 30th Avenue.
+- Abandon sewer pipes and maintenance holes under the Balch Gulch Bridge and divert sewer and stormwater flows away from the bridge to the existing system at the intersection with NW 30th Avenue.
 The project will upsize the sewer line north on NW 31st Avenue and east on NW Vaughn Street to NW 30th to accommodate the flows from this diversion.
 This improvement will avoid compromising the integrity of retaining walls, a water line, the bridge abutment, and bridge pier supports, and improve future access to the system for maintenance.

 - Remove buried trolley track rails and ties to install new sewer pipes.